[Date changed–posted 1/9/20 (replaces 3/14/17 edition)]

 2. Approval of International Travel

-International travel (including U.S. possessions, Canada, or Mexico) must be approved by the Office of International Affairs (OIA) prior to the trip commencement to comply with federal Export Control Regulations.
+International travel (including U.S. possessions, Canada, or Mexico) must be approved by OIA prior to the trip commencement to comply with federal Export Control Regulations.
 A Travel Application should be processed in the online Travel System at least 30 days prior to departure.
 Once the Travel Application is submitted, OIA will receive email notification and will approve via the Comments section in the Online Travel System.
 Once approved, email notification will be sent to the Traveler, Preparer and Travel Services and the Traveler may then proceed with making airline reservations, request advances, etc.

 To comply with Federal Export Control regulations, the following information is required when submitting the Travel Application: